-VisTablet Original review
+VisTablet Original full review

 The VisTablet Original is billed as the ‘new standard’, which is a big claim to live up to when, for many, Wacom has single-handedly set the standard for graphic tablets.
 Good mechanics combined with good looks has made Wacom hard to beat, but for those on a budget Wacom’s Intuos and Cintiq range are serious investments.

 Falling between the VisTablet Touch Screen Monitor and VisTablet Mini Mouse, the Original VisTablet, is their mid-range offering.
 With a 12.1in widescreen tracing surface it offers ample space for all but giants to express their artistic side.

 Styled in slate grey and white the VisTablet Original feels solid yet unspectacular thanks to its clear Windows origins.
 The Internet Explorer logo (and on its smaller sibling Windows XP and Vista badges) doesn’t help.
 This may be an issue if VisTablet ever hopes to compete with Wacom for the creative Mac market.
 Style shortcomings aside, VisTablet Original performs well.
 We had some initial issues with the supplied Mac supplied drivers, but they were rectified by an updated download.